 - Draw the needle away from the threader handle and back up the wire.
-The thread will pass through the eye of your needle and now the needle is threaded.
+With that action, the thread passes through the eye of the needle and threads the needle.

 03 of 11

 Hand sewing needles are available in all kinds of shapes and forms.
-With most needles, the larger the size number, the smaller the needle.
-Finer needles are used with thin or delicate fabrics while heavier needles are used with thick fabric.
+In most cases, the larger the size number, the smaller the needle.
+Finer needles are used with thin or delicate fabrics while heavier needles are used with thicker fabrics.

 04 of 11

 Learn how to knot the end of your hand sewing thread.
-With a little bit of practice and you will be creating a perfect knot.
-The basic procedure is:
+With a little bit of practice, you will be creating a perfect knot.
+The basic procedure:

 Continue to 5 of 11 below.